chef/automate/components/automate-chef-io/content/docs/saml.md

 users authenticating via SAML will not be members of any teams.
 {{% /warning %}}

-When `allowed_groups` is set, only users with at least on of the configured groups are able to sign into Chef Automate using SAML.
+When `allowed_groups` is set, only users with at least one of the configured groups are allowed to sign into Chef Automate using SAML.
 Furthermore, all of the user's groups that are _not_ in the list are discarded, and not available to Chef Automate.
 If the configuration example above was applied, only users in either "group1"